Skip to content

 Some Scottish councils have designated short-term let control areas where you also need planning permission.
 Edinburgh, Highland, Argyll & Bute, and several other councils have applied these.
 Check with your council — the Scottish Government's short-term lets page maintains the current list.

-England: Registration Coming Spring 2026
+England: Registration Coming — Still Pending Launch

 What's confirmed